 It’s Time to Pounce!

 Sometimes strays want to be caught and it takes no effort at all.
 Get close to the ground so you don’t seem like a threat, present some tasty food, and they’ll hop right over to you and you can scoop them up before they know what’s happening.
 Others will hop into a carrier or crate baited with food and water.
 For the more timid ones, bait a Have-a-Heart trap with some banana and water.
 NOTE: Check the trap often!
-A bunny stuck in a trap in the New Mexico sun means death!
+A bunny stuck in a trap in the New Mexico sun or winter means death!

 X-pens are a good strategy to capture the bunny.
 At least 2, preferably 3.
 And 2 -3 people.